• Skip to primary navigation

 The calendared holidays are pretty rough for couples going through infertility, especially if they’ve suffered repeat miscarriages or multiple failed fertility treatment cycles.

-Pregnant family members, the questions, the noticeable lack of questions, little babies and young children, and all of the focus on family family family takes its toll.
+Pregnant family members, the questions, the noticeable lack of questions, little babies and young children, and the focus on family can take its toll.
 Mother’s Day and Father’s Day can be especially challenging.
 Reach out to them and honor where they’re at with a text, a call, or a card and it will be so meaningful.

 Ultimately, remember that your friend is grieving.
 Grief needs extra space, lots of love, to be heard and seen, and to never feel like it’s having to conform to a timeline.
 If you can create a comfortable space for your friend to be him/herself through infertility, it will be the most priceless gift you can ever give them.